 And make no mistake: this film is extraordinarily silly.
 But unlike the early entries in the series, plagued by delusions of gravitas and grit, Fast & Furious 6 knows exactly how ludicrous it is.
 The machismo here is tinged with humour, with Lin making the most of his cast’s considerable bromantic chemistry in the lulls between the chases and pileups.
 Unsurprisingly, the weakest parts of the movie are those that deal most heavily in plot; the explanation behind Letty’s resurrection and subsequent allegiance switch is one of the stupidest in the book, while a tangent that sees Walker’s O’Brian go undercover in a Californian prison to extract information from a foe is a major and unnecessary momentum killer.

 Still, those willing to overlook the narrative potholes should have a blast with Lin’s latest.
 The action is thrilling and plentiful, while the themes (about family, honour and the significance of home) are simple but dopily charming.
-The ending seems to bring the story of the Toretto clan full circle, and a fitting conclusion it would be.
+The ending seems to bring the story of the Toretto clan full circle, and a fitting conclusion it would have been.
 That is, until a mind-blowing mid-credits stinger, one that promises plenty more vehicular mayhem yet to come.